ssabug/fxseq/DOCUMENTATION.md

 **Sequence length** slider changes the length of the sequence.

-If the sequencers' clock are different, the step length of the sequence will be the same as the slowest sequencer.
+If the sequencers' clock are different, the clock of the sequence will be the same as the slowest sequencer.

 ### Effects
 ![alt text](Ressources/images/effects.png)